bmershon/nevada-wilderness/README.md

 make
 ```
 You can use `make clean` to start afresh, and you can use `make redo` to re-project without deleting all those downloaded files that took *forever* to complete.

-Click the **SVG Crowbar 2** button to download the whole shebang as an SVG.

 ### Development